Phishing Club is designed to work with most Linux distributions and provides installation and update functionality for systems using systemd.

 Running the binary with the --install

-streamlines the setup process.
-The installer handles configuration, dependency installation,
+setup process.
+The installer handles configuration, dependency installation, creates a

 .

-This approach ensures the application runs with an unprivileged user account and automatically starts on system reboots for maximum security and reliability.
+This approach ensures the application runs with an unprivileged user account and starts on system reboots.

 Transfer the Binary